-- The respondent will normally be notified by the Student Conduct Administrator at least two (2) business days before the hearing, unless waived by the respondent.
+- 1. The responding party will normally be notified by the Student Conduct Administrator at least two (2) business days before the hearing, unless waived by the responding party.
 Included in the notification will be the date, time, location, and nature of the hearing, including a description of the specific violations of the Student Code the student allegedly committed.
 All communications to the student may be verbal, but must subsequently be confirmed in writing. - 2.
 The written hearing notification will be given to the student in person or sent to the student's John Carroll e-mail account.
-Students are expected to check their e-mail on a frequent and consistent basis and act in a timely manner as outlined in the Official Communication policy which can be found here Official Communication. - 3.
+Students are expected to check their e-mail on a frequent and consistent basis and act in a timely manner as outlined in the Official Communication policy which can be found here. - 3.
 The hearing notification will include a link to the University website where the student may access information describing the student conduct process, information about witnesses, support persons, submitting information and a listing of potential disciplinary actions.
-Also included in the notification will be a notice as to which hearing body has been assigned to decide if a violation has occurred and, if so, what disciplinary actions should be taken.
+Also included in the notification will be a notice as to which hearing body has been assigned to decide if a violation has occurred.